 Above & Below: Oak leaves can be quite variable.
 Bur Oak leaves are wide, ovate, broadest at the middle, (Fiddle-shaped) with many rounded lobes and a broad rounded tip that resembles a crown.
 Depth of the lobe sinuses is quite variable.
 Fall color can be a dull brown.
 See the comparison chart for other oak leaves.

 Notes: Bur Oak is indigenous to the Garden.
 Eloise Butler catalogued it on April 29, 1907.
 Bur Oak is found in the U.S. from Montana, Wyoming and New Mexico eastward to the coast except for the SE Atlantic states.
 In Canada its range is from Alberta to Quebec.
+It is the most northern of the New World native Oaks.
 In Minnesota it is widespread, being absent in 19 counties with most of those in the SW Quadrant.

 There are six species of Oak generally found in parts of Minnesota that are not considered hybrids or rarities that have not been collected in the last 100 years.
 These are: White Oak, Q. alba; Swamp White Oak, Q. bicolor; Northern Pin Oak, Q. ellipsoidalis; Bur Oak, Q. macrocarpa; Northern Red Oak, Q. rubra. and Black Oak, Q. velutina.
 Chinkapin Oak (Chestnut Oak, or Yellow Oak), Q. muhlenbergii was native but is historical only now, last collected in 1899; Scarlet Oak, Quercus coccinea, can also grow here as can Pin Oak, Quercus palustris, but neither are native.

-The Wood & Uses: Bur Oak is useful for shelter belts and wood is valuable for cabinetry and flooring where it is marketed as White Oak.
-The acorns are edible although bitter and with some tannin.
+The Wood & Uses: Bur Oak is useful for shelter belts and wood is somewhat valuable for cabinetry and flooring where it is marketed as White Oak, but is inferior to the actual White Oak.
+Francois Michaux wrote that the wood “is little esteemed in the United States.”
+(Ref.#26c) The acorns, while not abundant, are edible although bitter and with some tannin.
 Bitterness is removed by leaching and the tannin by boiling.
 Native Americans made use of most acorns for acorn-flour.
 Fernald (Ref. #6) has some detail on how this was done.

 It is difficult to visually identify a piece of oak lumber as Bur Oak but it can be at least isolated to the White Oak group rather than the Red Oak group.
 In the White Oaks the tallest of the largest rays are greater than 1-1/4 inches and the latewood has numerous small pores that grade into invisibilty, whereas the Red Oak group has the tallest rays less than 1 inch and the latewood pores are few and distinct.
 A small hand lens is necessary to see this clearly.